tyjhart/flowanalyzer/README.md

 # Debugging

 If you run into any issues during or after installation check out the [Debugging page](Debug.md) for helpful commands and debugging options.

+# Contributing

+We encourage people who use the Flow Analyzer to contribute to the project if they find a bug or documentation issue, or want to see a feature added.
+See the [Contributing page](CONTRIBUTING.md) for more information about contributing code to the project.

 # License